Dharun-2007/forestfire_ml/README.md

 ---

 ## Deployment Ready
-- This project can be deployed on: AWS
+- This project can be deployed on cloud based platforms
 - Relative paths are used for model loading, making it platform-independent.

 ---